-And if you are the owner or manager of a business with employees, you may read this to understand how to help them, but you might also take a look at our separate article about Unemployment Insurance for businesses and employers (coming soon).
+For more information about the history and policy behind unemployment insurance, see Unemployment Insurance & Benefits: an overview.
+And if you are the owner or manager of a business with employees, you may read this to understand how to help them, but you might also take a look at our separate article about Unemployment Insurance for businesses and employers.

 This article is a part of the Financial Survival Handbook [link forthcoming], which is one section of the COVID-19 HANDBOOKS FOR THE CREATIVE SECTOR.
 All this month, we will post new daily articles on Financial Survival and other refreshed articles from the Handbook.